-Habitat: Dry, rocky hillsides
+Habitat: Dry, rocky hillsides at low to middle elevations.

 Conservation Status: Sensitive in Washington (WANHP)